CYBERBULL123/StartupDOC/README.md

+# StartupDOC

-# Startup Automation Tool with Gemini AI and LangChain
+### Startup Automation Tool with Gemini AI and LangChain

 This project provides a web-based tool to automate the generation of essential documents for startups, including **Business Plans**, **Funding Proposals**, **Pitch Decks**, and **Investor Materials**.
 It uses **Gemini AI** for document generation and **LangChain** for dynamic prompt creation.